-North Korea tests missile it claims can reach 'anywhere in the world'
+North Korea claims missile can reach anywhere

 "The situation on the Korean Peninsula is sensitive and complex," said Ministry of Foreign Affairs spokesman Geng Shuang.
 "We hope all relevant parties will exercise restraint and avoid taking actions that may escalate tensions."

-China's President Xi Jinping is in Moscow to meet Russian President Vladimir Putin -- neither has commented on the launch.
+Chinese President Xi Jinping is in Moscow to meet Russian President Vladimir Putin.
+Neither has commented on the launch.

 South Korea's President Moon Jae-in warned North Korea not to cross the "bridge of no return" and called on China to play a stronger role in resolving the situation.